Page Reviewed / Updated - Apr. 2019

 Age - applicants must be at least 65 years of age unless they are designated as disabled by Social Security.
 Disabled individuals must be at least 18 years old.

 Residency - applicants must be U.S. Citizens and residents (at least 90 days in a row prior to application for SA) of North Carolina.
 As their home address is often that of their adult care home, applicants must prove residency with a prior address in NC.

 Functional Ability - applicants must have a medically documented need for the level of care provided in an adult care home.
 Typically, this means that the individual requires assistance with common activities, such as bathing, dressing, or getting out of a chair.
 An applicant's care needs cannot be so extensive that nursing home care is required.

-Financial Status – In 2018, an individual can have income of up to $1,228 per month.
+Financial Status – In the past several years, an individual can have income of up to $1,228 per month.
 (An applicant who receives SSI automatically meets the financial criteria for the SA program.)
 For SA, financial status is always considered a budget unit of one, which means marital status has no impact on one’s eligibility.
 Only the income and assets that are owned solely (or partially) by the individual applying for the program are counted.
 One’s countable financial assets cannot be more than $2,000, excluding a home, personal effects, and a primary vehicle.

 Facility – the facility in which the senior resides must be authorized to receive payments from the State/County Special Assistance Program.

 Individuals who are eligible for the SA program automatically qualify for Medicaid.

 This program pays for room and board costs in adult care homes (assisted living), but does not cover medical care.
 However, eligibility for this program means that the recipient is also Medicaid eligible.
 North Carolina Medicaid covers medical and non-medical care, such as personal care assistance with daily living activities, for the beneficiary.